-Cash advances provided through the Dave app are just that: no fees and no interest rates.
-You’ll simply be taking a mini loan against your own paycheck, intended to tide you over (and help you avoid overdraft fees) for a couple days.
+Cash advances (ExtraCash™) provided through the Dave app are just that: no fees and no interest rates.
+You’ll simply be taking a mini loan against your paycheck, intended to tide you over (and help you avoid overdraft fees) for a couple of days.

-Once you connect your checking account (debit card) to the app, you’ll be eligible to take an advance as high as $100.
-Obviously this amount isn’t going to cover a large deficit, but it can definitely help you prevent what I consider to be the most irritating NSF fee of all: paying more in fees than the amount you were overdrawn.
+Once you connect your checking account (debit card) to the app, you’ll be eligible to take an advance as high as $500.
+This amount isn’t going to cover a large deficit, but it can help you prevent what I consider to be the most irritating NSF fee of all: paying more in fees than the amount you were overdrawn.

 By the time I realized the error, my old bank was in the process of happily charging me $38 on a $6 overage.
 Since the bank was not local to me, I couldn’t even get to a branch in time to deposit funds.
 Instead, I just had to sit back and (painfully) watch it happen.